Have you been dreaming of someone dying again? Perhaps your mother, father, boyfriend or girlfriend, husband or wife?

 Our dreams offer a unique and powerful way to train the mind.

 Our dreams are a way for the deeper parts of our minds to guide our consciousness.

 We can all make use of that guidance.
 The key is using Dreamworking.

 Dreamworking is a practical way to connect to your dreams, to understand them, and to make use of the messages they send you.

-Christopher Sowton RP ND has written an excellent guide to Dreamworking in his book Dreamworking: How to Listen to the Inner Guidance of Your Dreams (click).
+Christopher Sowton RP ND has written an excellent guide to Dreamworking in his book Dreamworking: How to Listen to the Inner Guidance of Your Dreams [AMAZON].

 In the book, Sowton shares five steps to making use of your dreams.

 I was gawping at the pages of this book.
-I found it fascinating.
+Honestly, it is fascinating.
 Totally unlike anything else I’ve read.
 It’s a truly original take on dreamwork.
 Definitely worthy of a read.
 Plus, the guidance is easy to follow even for those who have never tried dreamworking.

 As we’ve seen, dreams work like poetry.
 They use allusions, symbolism, emotion, and even story to communicate with you.